datacite/omniauth-orcid/README.md

 Like other OmniAuth strategies, `OmniAuth::Strategies::ORCID` is a piece of Rack middleware.
 Please read the OmniAuth documentation for detailed instructions: https://github.com/intridea/omniauth.

+There are three ways to register a client application and obtain client app credentials (`client_id` and `client_secret`) as well as a `site URL`:

+* for non-members (the default): Register your client application in the `Developer Tools` section of your ORCID profile.
+* for members (production): Register your client application [here](http://orcid.org/content/register-client-application).
+* for development (sandbox): Register your client application [here](https://orcid.org/content/register-client-application-sandbox).

-By default the module connects to the live ORCID service.
-In the very simplest usage, all you have to provide are your client app credentials ([see more here](http://support.orcid.org/knowledgebase/articles/116739)):
+By default the module connects to the live ORCID service for non-members.
+All you have to provide are your client app credentials ([see more here](http://support.orcid.org/knowledgebase/articles/116739)):

 ```ruby
 use OmniAuth::Builder do